 MP for Sittingbourne and Sheppey

-Kevin McKenna is the Labour (Co-op) MP for Sittingbourne and Sheppey, first elected in 2024.
-He serves on the Women and Equalities Committee and on the Space Industry (Indemnities) Bill committee; his prior career background is not provided in the data.
+Kevin McKenna is the Labour (Co-op) MP for Sittingbourne and Sheppey, elected in July 2024.
+He currently sits on the Women and Equalities Committee and on the Space Industry (Indemnities) Bill committee, having previously served on the English Devolution and Community Empowerment Bill committee.

-Declared interests include donations and other support for parliamentary activities and visits outside the UK.
+Declares four financial interests: two entries for donations and other support (including loans) for activities as an MP, and two entries for visits outside the UK.

 Generated 21 February 2026